 The defense and intelligence sectors are commonly considered together as a “national security” sector.
 The U.S. Department of Defense oversees space missions in support of military operations, and several agencies in the U.S. intelligence community are involved in operating space assets for intelligence purposes to support military and law enforcement operations.

-All space-related endeavors—including goods, services and activities—provided by private sector enterprises with the legal capacity to offer their products to nongovernmental customers.
-Commercial space efforts range from satellite communication
+All space-related endeavors — including goods, services and activities — are provided by private sector enterprises with the legal capacity to offer their products to non-governmental customers.
+Commercial space efforts range from satellite communication to space tourism.

 Recent Space Briefing Book Posts